-- Consider new mulch or re-seediing the lawn.
+- Consider acquiring new mulch or re-seeding the lawn.

 - Spruce it up!
 Consider a fresh coat of paint or wallpaper.
-Don't let buyers have a reason to remember your home as "the one with an orange bathroom."
+Don't let buyers have a reason to remember your home as "the one with the orange bathroom".

-- Give attention to the details.
-Replace burnt out light bulbs.
+- Pay attention to the details.
+Replace burnt-out light bulbs.
 Clear or replace broken handles and fixtures.

-- Re-caulking doors and windows can upgrade appearances and save on energy bills.
+- Re-caulk doors and windows to upgrade appearances as well as save on energy bills.

-- Make minor repairs to doors and windows, screens, etc.
+- Make minor repairs to doors, windows, screens, etc.

 - Change the filter in the furnace!